Mitsunori Takaboshi: Career

-Junior Racing & Formula Racing
+Early career

 Takaboshi started his career in karting in 1998, in which he remained active until 2009.
 He mainly raced in Japanese championships and won a number of titles.
 In 2010 he switched to formula racing and competed in the Formula Challenge Japan, in which he competed until 2012.
 In his first season, he scored no points and his best result was ninth at the Fuji Speedway.
 In 2011, he improved himself to seventh in the final standings with 22 points and a podium finish.
 2012 would prove to be his best season in the class, with two wins at the Twin Ring Motegi and the Suzuka International Racing Course, as well as four other podium finishes.
 With 65 points, he finished third in the final standings behind Nobuharu Matsushita and Ryō Hirakawa.

 In 2013, Takaboshi made his Formula 3 debut in the Japanese Formula 3 Championship, playing as a protégé of Nissan for the NDDP Racing team in the national class.
 He won eleven races in this class and finished second in the remaining four races to win the convincing championship with 163 points.
 His results also qualified for the main division, where four fifth places were his best results.
 He finished seventh overall with 9 points.

 In 2014, Takaboshi competed in the Japanese Formula 3 premier class, driving for the B-MAX Racing Team with NDDP.
 He won three races at Suzuka, Fuji and Motegi and was on the podium in four other races.
 With 82 points, he finished third in the standings behind Nobuharu Matsushita and Kenta Yamashita.
 At the end of the year he also drove for B-MAX in the Macau Grand Prix, finishing eighteenth.

 In 2015, Takaboshi won the Japanese Formula 3 season opener in Suzuka, adding two more wins later in the year at the Okayama International Circuit.
 He was on the podium nine more times in the rest of the season.
 With 92 points, he was again third in the championship behind Nick Cassidy and Kenta Yamashita.
 At the end of the year, Takaboshi again took part in the Macau Grand Prix, but did not finish the race.

 In addition for 2016, he drove in half of the Japanese Formula 3 races with the B-MAX Racing Team with NDDP, winning two races at Suzuka and one at Okayama.
 Although he missed half the races, he finished fourth overall with 42 points behind Kenta Yamashita, Jann Mardenborough and Sho Tsuboi.
 In 2017, Takaboshi returned as a full-time driver in Japanese Formula 3 with the B-MAX Racing Team with NDDP.
 He won seven races: three at Okayama, two at Suzuka and two at Fuji, as well as finishing on the podium in nine other races.
 He became champion in class with 148 points.